tenox7/wfm/README.md

 # WFM - Web File Manager

 WFM is a lightweight web based file manager.
-It allows to perform typical file and folder operations such as upload, download, rename, move, delete files and organize directory tree structure.
+It allows to perform basic file and folder operations such as upload, download, rename, move, delete files and organize directory tree structure.
 Text, markup and markdown files can be edited directly in the browser.
 WFM can also create and open bookmarks, link and shortcut files, list inside archives and ISO files.